rapid7/insightconnect-plugins/red_canary/help.md

 # Description

 [Red Canary](https://www.redcanary.com) is a managed endpoint detection and response platform.
-With the InsightConnect Red Canary plugin you can identify, detect, and mitigate threats to your organization.
+With the InsightConnect Red Canary plugin you can automate responses to detections and events.
+The plugin allows retrieval of enrichment information such as indicators, as well as management of activity monitors.

 # Key Features